 - Helping managers feel supported and more engaged with the larger goals of the organization.

 This will be an interactive program that presents cutting edge ideas from UC faculty and other thought leaders, combined with a strategic view of the organization by senior UC leaders.
 Facilitated conversations with peers will then look at how to apply these ideas to real campus scenarios.
 The initial offering will be a series of 4 workshops spaced throughout the remainder of the calendar year.

 This program will be open to managers with titles M1-M4 and SMG.
 We are able to accommodate up to 100 people for each workshop.

-We will be led in this session by Dr. Kurt Beyer, a faculty member in the Haas School of Business and the School of Information Science, and an international expert on innovation.
-Here is his bio: https://berkeley.box.com/v/kurt-beyer-bio
+We will be led in this session by Rajiv Ball, a faculty member in the Haas School of Business at the University of California, where he teachers courses on leadership.
+Here is his bio: https://berkeley.box.com/v/bio-rajiv-ball